Catherine-Hao/SI507-final-project/README.md

 ### Catherine Hao  |  haorlin@umich.edu

 Welcome to Movie Recommendation System!
 Here we recommed you a movie you want from IMDb Top 1000 Movies, and its reviews as well!
 Have fun!
+You can check the [demo](https://youtu.be/m7d1o3C2U7o) for further information.

-The system will ask the users a hierarchical set of questions about what their preferencess are, like:
+The system will ask the users a hierarchical set of questions about what their preferences are, like:
 - What type of certificate do you want for the movie, such as PG-13, R, M?
 - What type of genre do you want for the movie, such as Drama, Sci-Fi, Comedy?
 - What year do you want for the movie?